paramendula/nooby-c/README.md

 **WIP**
-Basically, this is me having fun trying to implement my own C compiler fully from scratch, starting with Assembly.
+Basically, this is me having fun trying to implement my own C compiler fully from scratch, starting with assembly.